KrishAleti-zz/PwdLeakCheck/README.md

 Again, it depends on the individual's interest.
 If the password is found in the list of hacked passwords and still the user wants to discontinue, he/she can simply enter "STOP" when it is prompted to Enter a new password.
 Once "STOP" is entered the program will be terminated.

 Well!!
-Those functions are now implemented and ready to use (CLI is not used here).
+Those functions are now implemented and ready to use (CLI is not used here) ---> [PwdLeakCheck2.0](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck2.0.py)

-Excited???
-Click here:- [PwdLeakCheck2.0](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck2.0.py) and check.
+**Excited???**
+Click [PwdLeakCheck](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck.py) to her multiple passwords at a time from the Command Prompt/CLI and know if your password is present in list of hacked passwords Click [PwdLeakCheck2.0](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck2.0.py) to check your passwords one by one.

 **Developements/add-ons**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------